top of page

 2. Client identification

 As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
 We may request from you, and retain, such information and documentation as we require for these lawful purposes and/or make searches of appropriate databases.
+If we are not able to obtain satisfactory evidence of your identity, we will not be able to proceed with your engagement.

 3. Client money

 We may from time to time hold client money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
-In order to avoid excessive administration, interest will only be paid to you where the amount would be in excess of £25 calculated using Bank of England base rate.
+The account will be operated, and all funds dealt with, in accordance with ICAEW’s Clients’ Money Regulations.

 4. Commissions and other benefits